 How are students identified as EL?

 When are students assessed on AZELLA?
 How many times per year are they assessed?
-Who administers the AZELLA assessment?

 Students that score less than proficient on the AZELLA test are eligible for EL services.
 Students that are eligible for EL services will be administered the Spring AZELLA reassessment annually until student scores proficient.
-ELL Assessment and Data Specialists, ELD teachers, and ELD Language Interventionists will administer the AZELLA Test.

 Yes.
 EL students are required to participate in all state-mandated testing.

 Arizona requires school districts and charter schools (otherwise known as Local Education Agencies or LEAs) with English learner (EL) students to provide English language development (ELD) instruction using a structured English immersion (SEI) model.
 Arizona uses the Language Development Approach.